peter1357908/cosc-60-final-project/Protocol.md

   * supernode:

-    * If the supernode's IP is the same as `Source IP`, this means that it just received the dummy message meant for UDP-holepunching; ignore it.
+    * If the supernode's IP is the same as `Source IPv4`, this means that it just received the dummy message meant for UDP-holepunching; ignore it.
     * Else if the requested file is offered by the supernode, "forward" the exact same message to the node specified by `Source IP` for UDP-holepunching.
-    * Else, supernode should "forward" the exact same message to the child node that offers the file as specified by `File ID`.
+    * Else, the supernode should "forward" the exact same message (same `Source IPv4`) to the child node that offers the file as specified by `File ID`.

   * child node:

-    * If the child node's IP is the same as `Source IP`, this means that it just received the dummy message meant for UDP-holepunching; ignore it.
+    * If the child node's IP is the same as `Source IPv4`, this means that it just received the dummy message meant for UDP-holepunching; ignore it.
-    * Else, child node should "forward" the exact same message to the node specified by `Source IP` for UDP-holepunching.
+    * Else, child node should "forward" the exact same message (same `Source IPv4`) to the node specified by `Source IP` for UDP-holepunching.

 ---